 This is just an example and can vary depending on each person’s needs.
 A registered dietitian should be consulted for a personalized nutrition plan.

-Post-diet care
+Post-diet care and physical activity

 After two weeks on the egg diet, it is important to maintain a healthy, balanced eating pattern, prioritizing fresh, whole foods such as fruits, vegetables, legumes, whole grains, lean proteins, and low-fat dairy.